intelligentplant/IntelligentPlant.Relativity/src/IntelligentPlant.Relativity/README.md

 # Registering Parsers

 A default set of well-known parser configurations are automatically registered with `RelativityParserFactory` when the factory is created.
-The [WellKnownParsers.csv](./src/IntelligentPlant.Relativity/WellKnownParsers.csv) file defines the cultures and keywords that are registered.

 Additional parser configurations can also be passed to the `RelativityParserFactory` constructor; these configurations will override any matching default parser registrations.
 The invariant culture parsers cannot be overridden.